package core:math/big

 Check if remainders are possible squares - fast exclude non-squares.

-Assumes `a` not to be `nil` and to have been initialized.
+Returns true if a is a square, false if not.
+Assumes a not to be nil and to have been initialized.

 internal_int_is_zero ¶